What is a false breakout and how do you avoid it?

 A more advanced version of waiting it out, a candlestick chart can come in handy.
 When you suspect a breakout is happening, wait till the candle closes to confirm its strength.
 The stronger the breakout appears, the more likely it’s not a failed break.

-While this can be an effective way to identify false breakouts, many traders and investors don’t have the time to sit and watch their chosen chart around the clock.
+While this can be an effective way to identify false breakouts, many traders don’t have the time to sit and watch their chosen chart around the clock.
 That’s why, with us, you can set alerts to notify you of the specific market conditions you’re waiting for.
 In the case of a breakout, for example, you’d create an alert based on candle’s close price, to notify you of any potential breakouts.

 Use multiple timeframe analysis